Right Arrow

 What are the most common causes of caught-in or crushed by machinery injuries in warehousing?

-The top causes include unsafe operation of forklifts and pallet jacks, failure to follow lockout/tagout procedures during maintenance, inadequate machine guarding, unsafe manual handling of heavy objects, and poor traffic management in high-density areas (Source: OSHA, 2025).
+The top causes include unsafe operation of forklifts and pallet jacks, failure to follow lockout/tagout procedures during maintenance, inadequate machine guarding, unsafe manual handling of heavy objects, and poor traffic management in high-density areas.

-How can modern safety technology be implemented in an existing warehouse without replacing all cameras?
+How can current safety technology be implemented in an existing warehouse without replacing all cameras?

-Modern AI video platforms are designed to work with your current camera infrastructure, including standard PoE cameras.
-They overlay analytics on your existing feeds, so you can upgrade to proactive safety monitoring without a complete hardware overhaul.
+video AI platforms are designed to work with your current camera infrastructure, including standard PoE cameras.
+They overlay analytics on your existing feeds, so you can upgrade to anticipatory safety monitoring without a complete hardware overhaul.

-What are best practices for integrating AI video analytics into a warehouse safety program?
+What are best practices for integrating video AI into a warehouse safety program?

 Start with a risk assessment to identify high-priority areas.
 Engage both IT and safety teams early in the process.
 Choose a platform that offers real-time alerts, unlimited user seats, and open APIs for integration with your incident management systems.

-AI video analytics support OSHA compliance by continuously monitoring for key violations—like forklifts in pedestrian zones, missing PPE, or LOTO bypasses.
-Automated alerts and searchable video archives make it easy to investigate incidents and document compliance actions (Source: OSHA, 2025).
+video AI supports OSHA compliance by continuously monitoring for key violations—like forklifts in pedestrian zones or missing PPE.
+Automated alerts and searchable video archives make it easy to investigate incidents and document compliance actions.

-What training is needed for teams to use AI video analytics effectively?
+What training is needed for teams to use video AI effectively?

-How can safety technology help reduce stress for warehouse safety managers?
+How can safety technology help reduce stress for safety leaders?

 About the author